Jean-Sébastien Dea: Playing career

 On July 14, 2022, Dea was signed as a free agent to a two-year, two-way contract with the Arizona Coyotes.
 He appeared in four games with Arizona in his first year with the team, spending the majority of the time in the AHL with Arizona's affiliate, the Tucson Roadrunners, where he scored 23 goals and 50 points in 67 games.
 On August 6, 2023, the Coyotes and Dea mutually agreed to terminate his contract in order to pursue opportunities overseas.
 Shortly afterwards, on August 9, Dea signed a one-year contract with Metallurg Magnitogorsk of the Kontinental Hockey League (KHL).
 Dea made 18 appearances with Metallurg, registering just 6 points before he was traded to fellow KHL outfit, HC Neftekhimik Nizhnekamsk, on December 15, 2023.

+In October 2025, Dea left Neftekhimik and joined Eisbaren Berlin in the Deutsche Eishockey Liga (DEL).